- About ODC

 Both DVR and DVS provide services that help people with disabilities prepare for, keep, or get a job.
 Some of the services are:

-A work goal usually is a job in the community with an established business, but can be a job at home, self-employment, or in a sheltered setting.
+A work goal usually is a job in the community with an established business, but can be a job at home or self-employment.
 If a client’s goal is to work in a regular job in the community then the VR agency can assist in preparing for this goal.

 CAP can help a DRS client or applicant better understand the Vocational Rehabilitation system.
 The program helps settle complaints informally, but it can also help a client or applicant with representation during an administrative review or a mediation or fair hearing.
 Clients are not required to use the Oklahoma Client Assistance Program to dispute any actions affecting their rehabilitation program or appeal a decision of the Department of Rehabilitation Services staff.
 Client options also include acting as their own representative, asking a friend or family member to act as their representative or hiring legal counsel at their own expense.